 5. The Kamloops Hospitality

 The laid-back vibe and truly welcoming hospitality – a norm on the Kamloops Wine Trail – creates an unrushed, friendly environment where you will genuinely feel like an important guest.
+Visitors who frequent various wine regions on a regular basis often comment that Kamloops wine country has such a relaxed and much-appreciated experience.
+If you’re looking for flash and pomp, you are in the wrong valley.

 6. Family-Owned Wineries